markvoortmanppu/appliedcomputerscience/pages/how-to-be-successful.md

 ## Diet

 Diet is another factor that can have a significant impact on your health and well-being.
 There is a lot of evidence that simply avoiding processed foods and sugar can have a significant positive impact on your overall health.
+Of course, staying away from smoking and alcohol is beneficial as well as these act as carcinogens.
+Eating more fruits and vegetables is almost always a good idea.
+In some cases eating less or even (intermittent) fasting can also have health benefits.
 For more information please see [this Wikipedia article](https://en.wikipedia.org/wiki/Healthy_diet).

 ## No Multitasking